 The fix is not more Slack notifications.
 The fix is to let Slack stay a notification layer and to put the actual work in an issue tracker, with a real two-way sync to the support tool where the customer lives.
 For teams running HubSpot Service Hub and Linear, that means a tool like IssueLinker.
 A HubSpot ticket becomes a Linear issue in one click, with the customer context attached.
 Status changes in Linear flow back to the HubSpot ticket automatically.
 The customer-facing reply is ready to send the moment the fix lands.
 Slack still gets the notification, but the work has a home.

-The full pattern is covered in more depth in the Linear HubSpot integration guide.
+The full pattern is covered in the Linear HubSpot integration guide.
 For teams that are also evaluating their issue tracker, the Linear vs Jira comparison and the Jira alternatives guide walk through that side of the decision.

 Slack tells you about the bug.
 Linear is where the fix happens.